gerrix1701/linux_scripts/README.md

 # linux_scripts
-Just some scripts for Linux - might be useful, might be not
+Just some scripts for Linux - might be useful, might be not - just for the fun of it :-)

 Just some small scripts, no big deal.
 I do take care when writing scripts, however please don't blame me if anything get's messed up...